CMU-Vis-2021/Insightful-Saliency-Maps/README.md

 ### Project Development Process:

 We leveraged the GitHub projects features to outline features, bugs, and next steps throughout developing our project.
-You can view our project with a history of our tasks and issues [here]().
+You can view our project with a history of our tasks and issues [here](https://github.com/CMU-Vis-2021/Human-vs-Machine-Final-Project/projects/1).

+In terms of work split between the two developers:

+Swetha designed and fully implemented the stylize an image tab and explain an image tab.
+She also managed all of the UI/UX for our site.
+This includes disbaling certain features under certain conditions, setting the theme of the tabs, and designing the look of the website.

+Katelyn designed and helped implement the Saliency Similiarity tab and the Model comparison tab.
+Swetha assisted with the UI/UX for these tabs.
+Katelyn managed all of the machine learning related source code including generating stylized images using neural style transfer, generating the XRAI saliency maps, and the predictions for each image.

 ---